wacncontent/CustomizeTool/output/includes/storage-configure-connection-string-include.md

 4. Click the **...** button at the right end of the **Setting1** entry.
     The **Storage Account Connection String** dialog will open.

-5. Choose whether you want to target the storage emulator (Microsoft Azure storage simulated on your local machine) or a storage account in the cloud.
+5. Choose whether you want to target the storage emulator <!-- deleted by customization (Microsoft --><!-- keep by customization: begin --> (Windows <!-- keep by customization: end -->
+    Azure storage simulated on your local machine) or a storage account in the cloud.
 The code in this guide works with either option.